pingswept/me30-website/content/logistics/projects.md

 ### **Batteries for projects 5 and 6**

 For portable power, Nolop has 5 V batteries (for the Raspberry Pis) and 9 V and 11 V batteries (for motors).
+For motors, you can also forego the batteries and use an extension cord to your 12 V power adapter.

 ![battery safety](/img/11volt_battery_safety.jpg)